Litha: Celebrating the Pagan Summer Solstice with Simple Rituals, Colorful Altars, and Meaningful Connection

 When I decorate my Litha altar, I usually grab fresh flowers from the yard (or, okay, the grocery store since Florida summers are brutal).
 I add a few candles in sunny shades, maybe a gold sun symbol, and some citrus fruits or herbs.

-Simple Litha Altar Ideas
+Simple Litha Altar Ideas for the Pagan Summer Solstice

 Setting up a Litha altar doesn’t have to be complicated!
 A sunny windowsill, a tabletop corner, or even a patch of yard works just fine.
 Try adding: